 Can mind-body techniques really help with back pain as much as traditional medical treatments?

-Yes, recent research from Penn State Health shows that cognitive behavioral therapy and mindfulness interventions are just as effective as traditional medical treatments for chronic low back pain.
-These approaches work by addressing how your brain processes pain signals and helping you develop healthier responses to discomfort.
-The key difference is that mind-body techniques often provide longer-lasting results because they address the psychological factors that can amplify pain, not just the physical symptoms.
+Yes, the Penn State Health research shows that cognitive behavioral therapy and mindfulness interventions are just as effective as traditional medical treatments for chronic low back pain.
+These approaches work by addressing how your brain processes pain signals and helping you develop better responses to discomfort.
+The main difference is that mind-body techniques often provide longer-lasting results because they address the psychological factors that can amplify pain, not just the physical symptoms.

 How can I practice mindfulness at my desk without drawing attention from coworkers?